mysticatea/eslint-plugin-vue-trial/docs/rules/no-invalid-v-else.md

 - The directive is on the elements that the previous element don't have `v-if`/`v-if-else` directives.
 E.g. `<div v-else></div>`
 - The directive is on the elements which have `v-if`/`v-if-else` directives.
 E.g. `<div v-if="foo" v-else></div>`

-This rule does not check syntax errors in directives because it's checked by [no-syntax-error] rule.

 👎 Examples of **incorrect** code for this rule:

 ```html